Casey Spooner: Madonna copyright claim

 In November 2019, Spooner revealed that French music producer Mirwais and he had been working on a song, that was never released, for an unreleased Mirwais album.
 Mirwais later worked on the song with American singer Madonna, who contributed to additional lyrics and edits.
-Mirwais's song was included on Madonna's 2019 album Madame X under the title "God Control".
-Spooner said that he was unaware that this collaboration had happened until he heard that the song had been released.
-Spooner said that Mirwais had neglected to tell Madonna that Spooner had worked on the song, while Mirwais countered that he had indeed told Madonna that Mirwais and Spooner had worked together.
-Madonna's representative states that Mirwais did not tell her about Spooner's contributions.
-Spooner posted a demo of what became "God Control" on his Instagram as evidence that Madonna released the song without crediting and paying Spooner.
-Spooner says he has sought monetary compensation and a writing credit, citing French copyright law.
-Significant factors include: Mirwais is French and he originated the song; as well, Spooner lives in France, and was not aware of the song's release; the song should "not exist"; and that Spooner could conceivably obtain an injunction in a French court to stop further distribution of "God Control."
-Spooner admits that a court might be hesitant to give him an injunction due to the identity of the other parties involved.
+The song was included on Madonna's 2019 album Madame X under the title "God Control".
+Madonna's representative states that Mirwais had not told her about Spooner's contributions, and offered a 15% credit.
+Spooner posted a demo of what became "God Control" on his Instagram as evidence of his input.